 We make every effort to provide you with safe and pure drinking water.
 MCI Shirley's raw water contains levels of arsenic, iron and manganese that are common in New England water.
-To improve the quality of the water delivered to you, our water is treated with sodium hyphochlorite for oxidation prior to green sand filtration and disinfection, polyorthophosphate for corrosion control via sequestration and coating mains, and potassium hydroxide for pH adjustment.
+To improve the quality of the water delivered to you, our water is treated with sodium hyphochlorite for oxidation prior to green sand filtration and disinfection, poly-orthophosphate for corrosion control via sequestration and coating mains, and potassium hydroxide for pH adjustment.

 Devens chlorinates its water and treats it for corrosion control which consists of adding sodium hexametaphosphate to the water which results in a chemical reaction known as sequestration and prevents iron and manganese from forming nuisance particles.
 A phosphate treatment also provides a coating to distribution mains that reduces corrosion.
-An additional new process for corrosion control is the addition of potassium hydroxide (KOH) to raise the pH of the water chemistry to bring our water up to a less corrosive state that is neutral or slightly alkaline.
+An additional process for corrosion control is the addition of potassium hydroxide (KOH) to raise the pH of the water chemistry to bring our water up to a less corrosive state that is neutral or slightly alkaline.
+Granular activated carbon (GAC) filters have been recently installed for reducing Per- and Polyfluoroalkyl Substances (PFAS).